danya02/obsidian-wadayama-notes/Notes/Places/Shrine.md

 Matsuishi has one slipper, european pyjamas, and a normal key on a keychain in the shape of a fox head.
 Taken.

 Going around the ravine over the safe route, then reached the top of the ravine next to the corpse.

+On Session 12, we went to the forest and found a piece of cloth inside a hole in a tree.
+The cloth is empty, but has some fresh tree and lacquer.